Hanzyusuf/UE4-GooglePlayUtils/README.md

 ## Description
 Plugin for unreal engine 4 to get 'unique id' and 'nickname' of the user from the user's google play account.
 Also gives access to the auth token.
 Accessible in blueprints as well as c++.
+You can use the unique id to store user's data on your server database/firebase.

+Note: Only works when the user has signed in through google play (which is usually automatic if the user has not disabled it).

 ## Install Plugin